radicallyopensecurity/password-training/README.md

 To start the attack, click into the **dnsspoof** block in the web interface and head over to the **Hosts** tab.
 You should see one line for "example.com" is already in the configuration.
 Here you can enter any website and what IP address you want your target to get redirected to.
 Click **Save** when you are done and then **Start** in the controls.

 ### Practical demo with dnsspoof
-In this example we will be redirecting google.com to catfacts.co since everyone just googles cat facts anyway this would be a good way to streamline the process.
+In this example we will be redirecting google.com to catfacts.co.
+Since everyone just googles cat facts anyway this would be a good way to streamline the process.

  We can look up the IP address of catfacts.co by using the command `dig +short www.catfacts.co` and we should come up with an IP address.
 In this case I got **54.243.205.142** as the result.
 Now in the **Hosts** field, add the entry for google.com and for good measure www.google.com too:
 ```